ActsAsParanoid/acts_as_paranoid/README.md

 **This branch targets Rails 3.2.** If you're working with another version, switch to the corresponding branch.

-## Credits

-This plugin was inspired by [acts_as_paranoid](http://github.com/technoweenie/acts_as_paranoid) and [acts_as_active](http://github.com/fernandoluizao/acts_as_active).

-While porting it to Rails 3, I decided to apply the ideas behind those plugins to an unified solution while removing a **lot** of the complexity found in them.
-I eventually ended up writing a new plugin from scratch.

 ## Usage

 You can enable ActsAsParanoid like this: